openshift/enhancements/enhancements/installer/aws-permissions-check-bypass.md

 to force it into either `mint` or `passthrough` mode, so that it too can avoid attempting to validatate permissions.

+Wile adding the new mechanism to allow specifying `mint` or `passthrough`, extend the idea to allow indicating that CCO should be in the disabled/manual mode for the disconnected VPC case (where the IAM API is unavailable) or when the user simply does not want CCO to be processing CredentialsRequests (the user will provide credentials manually).
+This will allow deprecating the current process of creating a ConfigMap to put CCO in the disabled/manual mode.

 ### Goals

 Enable successfull installation and operation of OpenShift in these AWS accounts